Ising model on random triangulations of the disk: phase transition: The local limit at in the diagonal regime

-We choose the peeling process with the target $\rho^\dagger$, described in Section~\ref{sec:peeling}: If the peeling step $\step_n$ splits the triangulation into two pieces, we choose the unexplored part $\umap_n$ to be the one containing $\rho^\dagger$.
+We choose the peeling process with the target $\rho^\dagger$, driven by the peeling algorithm $\algo_{\<}^\dagger$ and described in Section~\ref{sec:peeling}: If the peeling step $\step_n$ splits the triangulation into two pieces, we choose the unexplored part $\umap_n$ to be the one containing $\rho^\dagger$.
 If $\rho^\dagger$ is included in both, we choose the one in the right.
 This gives rise to a different perimeter variation process $(X_n,Y_n)$, whose law is described in Table~\ref{tab:prob(p,q)diag}.

 Accordingly, we define for $m\geq 0$